 top of page

-At UCLA, I am a member of the PHACT Lab & the Practical Causal Inference Lab, an affiliate with the California Center for Population Research, and a GSR at the Fielding School for Public Health.
+At UCLA, I am a member of the PHACT Lab and the Practical Causal Inference Lab, and an affiliate with the California Center for Population Research.

 Contact